Click on the Mammoth to use our Librarian Chat Service! Or Contact Us to find other ways to get help.

 What if I see a paywall, or a page that says I don't have access?

-When using our Search Everything/Discover tool, remember to log in so you see full access and not just the Guest view.
+When using Discover, remember to log in so you see full access and not just the Guest view.
 Click on the Welcome, Guest banner at the top to log in.

 Limiting to Online Materials

 You can limit results using the left menu to Full Text (Digital).
 Most databases will have an option like this in Advanced Search or as a filter for the result list.

 In your results, look for Full Text icons or the Check for Full Text button to find paths to the full text.